GIL-GALILEO/alma-user-integration-legacy-converter/README.md

 ## To Do
 + improved zip and upload handling
 + email notifications
-+ support expiration date in template
-+ support secondary (and tertiary?) identifiers in template
 + finish User Group, Campus Code and other mystery field handling
 + More tests
 + _Validation of controlled values using Alma Configuration API?_